Quantum-Inspired Machine Learning: a Survey: Background

 Pooling layers, such as max pooling or average pooling, serve to aggregate information from local regions, reducing the spatial dimensions of the feature maps while preserving shift-invariance.
 These layers are typically placed between two convolutional layers.
-For each feature map, pooling can be specified as follows:
+For each feature map, pooling can be described as taking a local neighborhood around a certain location \((i, j)\) and applying a pooling operation, like taking the maximum or average of values in that neighborhood.